elsa-data/elsa-data/SECURITY.md

 ### 5. Security Misconfiguration

+WIP

 The app ideally is deployed by the application administrator which would need to configure permission to access the storage server.
 The administrator would also need to deploy this app in their choice of the cloud provider.
 We have provided a template of IaC which helps them to deploy applications with the recommended configuration.

 ### 6. Vulnerable and Outdated Component

-The current project is still in development therefore we will be using the latest version of the framework and components that are available.
-In the repository, we have set up a [dependabot](https://github.com/dependabot) that will warn for any alarming version installed in our repository.
+The current project is still in development therefore, we will be using the latest version of the framework and components that are available.
+We will continue to monitor security frameworks and in addition the repository, we have set up a [dependabot](https://github.com/dependabot) that will warn for any alarming version installed in our repository.

 ### 7. Identification and Authentication Failures